 \section{Convergence to the solution of the limit problem}

-This section is devoted to the proof of the second main result of the paper, that is Theorem \ref{stm:main2}.
-Theorem \ref{stm:main1} establishes an asymptotic link between rescaled nonlocal curvatures and anisotropic mean curvature.
-In what follows, we take advantage of this relationship to deduce locally uniform convergence of the viscosity solutions $u_\eps$ to \eqref{eq:eps_pb} to the viscosity solution $u$ of \eqref{eq:limit_pb}.
+This section is devoted to the proof of the second main result of the paper, Theorem \ref{stm:main2}.
+Theorem \ref{stm:main1} establishes an asymptotic link between the rescaled nonlocal curvatures and the anisotropic mean curvature.
+In what follows, we take advantage of this relationship to deduce locally uniform convergence of the viscosity solutions $u_\ep$ of \eqref{eq:eps_pb} to the viscosity solution $u$ of \eqref{eq:limit_pb}.